berndca/data_cleaning_assignment/README.md

 If you are missing any of these packages install them with install.packages().

-The variable names are described in [Codebook.md]("Codebook.md").
+The variable names are described in [Codebook.md]("https://github.com/berndca/data_cleaning_assignment/blob/master/Codebook.md").
 There are two types of
 variables:

 * the variables "subject" and "activity" for the subject and activity columns and
 * variables derived from the variables in the features.txt file.
-These variables have the string "mean", "Mean" or "std" in their name to make sure no information is lost.
+These variables have the string "mean", "Mean" or "std" in their name.
 These variable names have been processed by removing all "()" and ")" and replacing "-", "," and "(" with "." to avoid problems in downstream processing.
 However the names have not been changed any further to make it easy to understand which variable names in